mkoske/Scatter-R/docs/scatter.preprocess.md

 na.action | text | Action for missing values {class,column,rmrows,nothing,NULL(=nothing)}

 If argument ```included.attributes``` is not passed, all attributes are included in the preprocessed dataframe.
-NULL select none of the attributes.
+NULL select none of the attributes (which is not allowed as it would result in an empty dataframe).

 If argument ```included.classes``` is not passed, all classes are included in the preprocessed dataframe.
-NULL select none of the classes.
+NULL select none of the classes (which is not allowed as it would result in an empty dataframe).

 If argument ```binarized``` is not passed, all factor-type columns (except column containing *classvar*) are binarized.
 NULL selects none of the attributes for binarization.